 Agree your identity and access management policy – will you be implementing single sign on (SSO)?
 If so, decide when you will implement this and test it before deploying it to users.
 Read the Single Sign On Guide.

-Remember that if you implement SSO in your test system as this will need to be replaced for your live system.
+Remember that if you implement SSO in your test system as this will need to be unlinked and replicated again in your live system.

 Roles and permissions

 Understand the roles and permissions in the Bromcom MIS and agree who needs which role.
 Bromcom will provide a single administrator login credentials to a nominated individual, who will then be responsible for provisioning your roles for the wider user base.

 As part of the migration all users are provisioned a basic (teacher) role.

 Please use the Bromcom go live checklist for a list of the main tasks required after the live system is handed to the school, ahead of your first go live day.

 Trusts, Federations or Local Authorities – using Vision to configure your schools

 You can use Vision to configure linked MIS systems: for example, user defined flags, roles, and lookup tables.

 If you want to use Vision for this, make sure that you attend your Vision Training well before your schools go live.